Toll Processing vs. Extraction Services: Which Is Right for Your Minnesota Cannabis Operation

 BSD Labs: Both Models, One OCM-Licensed Facility

 Our commercial-scale facility handles cryo-ethanol extraction, full winterization and filtration, distillation, and vape cart manufacturing — so whether you're converting biomass to crude, crude to distillate, or distillate to finished vape cartridges, we can handle the full production chain under one roof.
+We also broker or buy back distillate output for cultivator partners on a case-by-case basis if you don't already have a path to selling your share.

 Ready to discuss your 2026 processing needs?
 Contact BSD Labs to schedule a consultation.